Mineral Pools vs. Salt Water Pools

 Salt Chlorinator

-The biggest risk with salt chlorinators is corrosion to pool surfaces and equipment from the salt in the water.
-Some manufacturers of above ground pools and equipment will void your warranty if you use a salt chlorinator, so it’s important to check that before you go with this system.
+The most significant risk with salt chlorinators is corrosion to pool surfaces and equipment from the salt in the water.
+Some manufacturers of above-ground pools and equipment will void your warranty if you use a salt chlorinator, so it’s essential to check that before you buy this system.

-If you are having a new pool installed, it is important to have it ‘bonded’.
-This means that all of the metallic components like pumps, heaters, ladders and light fixtures are connected together with a wire.
-This helps divert the stray electrical currents generated by the chlorinator which can cause corrosion.
+If you are installing a new pool, it must be ‘bonded.’
+This means that all of the metallic components, such as pumps, heaters, ladders, and light fixtures, are connected together with a wire.
+This helps divert the stray electrical currents generated by the chlorinator, which can cause corrosion.

-If you have an older pool where the components are not bonded, you are likely to get rusting and corrosion to your equipment, which can be very costly to fix.
-Also, if your liner has a leak and your inground pool uses steel panels, like most do, you could get rusting of the panels which is extremely costly to fix.
+If you have an older pool where the components are not bonded, you are likely to get rusting and corrosion on your equipment, which can be very costly to fix.
+Also, if your liner leaks and your inground pool uses steel panels, as most do, you could get rusting on the panels, which is extremely costly to fix.

 Salt water can also be corrosive to stonework.
-If you have stone on your pool deck, you may need to apply a special sealant to make sure it doesn’t get damaged by the salt water.
+If you have stone on your pool deck, you may need to apply a special sealant to prevent damage.

 Pool Ionizer

-The biggest risk with pool ionizers is discoloration of your pool lining from the minerals in the water.
-This is very rare with modern systems which are computer controlled.
-However, it is important to test the mineral level in the water regularly to make sure it is in the recommended range.
-It is also important to test the pH regularly because when it goes out of the typical range, the minerals collect on surfaces more easily.
+The most significant risk with pool ionizers is discoloration of your pool lining from the minerals in the water.
+This is very rare with modern, computer-controlled systems.
+However, it is crucial to regularly test the mineral level in the water to ensure it is in the recommended range.
+It is also essential to test the pH regularly because when it goes out of the typical range, the minerals collect on surfaces more easily.

 Benefits